 - 1/8 tsp pepper

-- Place chicken breast and BBQ sauce into a large zip top bag.
-Squeeze air out and allow to marinate in the fridge for a minimum 30 minutes, up to over night.
+- Place chicken breast and BBQ sauce into a reusable container with lid.
+Cover and allow to marinate in the fridge for a minimum 30 minutes, up to over night.

 - Heat your grill to medium-high, leaving space for direct heat and indirect heat.